History of Asmara: Architectural development under the Italian regime

 It is not the case that Asmara consists only of buildings commissioned by Mussolini or his governors.
 It is true, however, that all town measures, including development plans, were always managed by the occupying regime, which included what was possible and permissible in terms of building development.
 In reality, private individuals and, above all, industry, owned a large share of the city, including many individual buildings that still characterize the cityscape of Asmara to this day.
 Built in 1938, the Fiat Tagliero petrol station is a particularly impressive building in the capital city, and is perhaps the most famous.
 Designed by Italian architect Giuseppe Pettazzi, the gas station takes the form of an airplane with its 30-meter-long, cantilevered, tapered concrete wings, which extend from a tower-like central structure.
 The aircraft was an important symbol for the futurists at this time because it symbolized progress and speed.
 Frequently, architects used the symbolism of the airplane to demonstrate how superiority was achieved through progress.

 Buildings that were meant to symbolize the progress of the time were the Shell Service Station (1937), which is reminiscent of a passing vessel with its porthole-shaped windows and its curves, or the Bar Zilli building, which is shaped like a radio from the thirties.
 From the main entrance, the same number of windows and doors appear at regular intervals, distributed in perfect symmetry.
 The round windows are meant to remind onlookers of radio knobs.
 Another one of Asmara's symbolic buildings is the former headquarters of the Fascist Party; today it houses the Ministry of Education.
 The house looks like an "F" lying on its back.
 This was no coincidence, as the "F" in this case stood for Fascismo.

 Time and again, the Italian architects designed buildings that stood for progress.
-Unlike in Italy or in Nazi Germany, there were no over-sized monumental buildings constructed in Asmara.
+Unlike in Italy or in Nazi Germany, there were no oversized monumental buildings constructed in Asmara.
 Nevertheless, the architectural styles and currents of the time are very present, and by taking a look at the context in which these buildings were constructed, the fascist ideology is also reflected in the present-day city landscape.
 In this demonstrative way, the modern was vividly juxtaposed with the unmodern, symbolizing the so-called superiority of the Italians over the Eritreans.
 Unlike Hitler, Mussolini was open to modern architecture.
 He had a passion for speed, automobiles, and airplanes, which is reflected in many of Asmara's buildings.
 Mussolini stood for classical tradition and, simultaneously, for modernism as it was conceived of by futurists and rationalists.